mikyll/Mobile-Systems-M/Mobile Systems M.md

 #### Link Failure Detection
 Failure detection is performed both in reactive and proactive ways:
 - **reactive**, when a forward towards an active node (towards which there was a route) fails.
-In this case all neighbours are informed, through a RERR packet and they invalidate their entry.
+In this case all neighbors are informed, through a RERR packet and they invalidate their entry.
 When S receives RERR, it starts a new route discovery process towards D (NB: there's no certainty that there will be a node with a route to S, in this case typically it performs a flooding, hoping it will reach);
 - **proactive**, by periodically sending hello messages to active nodes.

 #### Optimizations